 The Association of Neighbourhood Houses of BC - ANHBC, which has a history of serving neighbourhoods dating back to 1894, won the contract to be the new operator of the building in 2017 and has been working since to open its first new Neighbourhood House in well over a decade.

-Marpole’s old Firehall will become Marpole Neighbourhood House (MNH), opening its doors in April 2019 under the guidance of South Vancouver Neighbourhood House.
+Marpole’s old Firehall has become Marpole Neighbourhood House (MNH), opening its doors on May 22nd, 2019 under the guidance of South Vancouver Neighbourhood House.
 Our goal is for MNH to become a stand-alone Neighbourhood House within 3-5 years.

 ANHBC acknowledges and highly appreciates the efforts organizations and leaders in Marpole are doing to keep things alive in the neighbourhood.
 We are eager to join the community and help improve the lives of all neighbours.